BravoHoseok/Lee-s-Tech-Blog/docs/MasteringFreeRTOS/3_Heap2.md

 </p>

 When we expand 371 line, that will be shown like below.
-That is, `pucAlignedHeap` points the `ucHeap[0]` address, if the address of `ucHeap[7]` ends with 7, which represent that it aligned by 8.
+That is, `pucAlignedHeap` points the `ucHeap[0]` address, if the address of `ucHeap[7]` ends with 7, which represent that it is aligned by 8 correctly.

 ```c
 pucAlignedHeap = ( uint8_t * ) ( ( ( portPOINTER_SIZE_TYPE ) & ucHeap[ portBYTE_ALIGNMENT - 1 ] ) & ( ~( ( portPOINTER_SIZE_TYPE ) portBYTE_ALIGNMENT_MASK ) ) );